Treetrain1/Survival-Remastered/README.md

-(IMPORTANT) Version 1.0: Survival Remastered will be uploaded to CurseForge, assuming it is approved.
+At some point in the future, Survival Remastered will be uploaded to CurseForge, assuming it is approved.

 Survival Remastered Features: